open-telemetry/opentelemetry-go-contrib/internal/shared/logutil/DESIGN.md

 Normal map conversion snapshots the key set before formatting, as it did before cycle detection, and then uses `MapIndex` to retrieve each snapshotted value.
+Output capacity and the decision to account for multi-entry string-key sorting come from that same key snapshot, not the live map length.
+A formatting method that shrinks the source map therefore cannot exempt retained keys from output and sorting work.
 Before that lookup it accounts for hashing the key's raw comparable representation.
 Regular-memory arrays and structs reserve their flat byte size;
 non-regular arrays, structs, interfaces, and strings use a bounded value walk,